I am a Ph.D candidate in Economics at Aix-Marseille School of Economics (Aix-Marseille University) in France, under the supervision of Bruno Decreuse.

 DraftTo understand which firms take-up short-time work and which workers they enroll in this program, we provide a model which shows that short-time work may save jobs in firms hit by strong negative revenue shocks, but not in less severely-hit firms, where hours worked are reduced, without saving jobs.
 Using detailed data on the administration of the program covering the universe of French establishments in the 2008-2009 Great Recession, we find that short-time work did indeed save jobs and increase hours of work in firms faced with large negative shocks.
 We also provide evidence of large windfall effects which significantly increased the cost of the policy per job saved; yet we also find that short-time work remains more cost-efficient at saving jobs than wage subsidies.

-WPMany European countries have implemented short-time work policies in the face of the COVID-19 recession, hoping to achieve the same success after the role of short-time work programs in the German miracle during the Great Recession.
-In this paper, I show that short-time work program can also lead to a German miracle outside Germany.
-Using French firm-level data, I find that the French short-time work program preserved employment during the Great Recession and allowed for a higher take-up afterwards.
-By saving employment during the recession, firms consuming STW preserved their accumulated human capital, which allowed them to be more productive after the crisis.
+WPMany European countries have introduced or extended short-time work programmes in the face of the COVID-19 recession, hoping to achieve the same success as Germany during the Great Recession.
+I show that the short-time work programme can also lead to a German miracle outside Germany.
+Using French firm-level data, I instrument firms' take-up with heterogeneous leniency in short-time work approval rates across regions.
+I find that the French short-time work programme preserved employment during the Great Recession and allowed for higher take-up afterwards.
+By preserving employment during the recession, firms using STW preserved their accumulated human capital, which allowed them to be more productive after the crisis.

 DraftState-owned enterprises in China are far more numerous and larger than in other countries.
 One explanation for the number and size of Chinese SOEs is that they are used by the Chinese government to manage the Chinese economy.
 In this paper, we use Chinese firm-level data in a difference-in-difference framework to examine how China implements its industrial policy, focusing on the role of SOEs in the 10th Five Year Plan.
 We find that China relied on state-owned enterprises to achieve higher average productivity in the sectors supported by the plan.
 To understand the source of this productivity increase, we examine different forms of government support received by different types of firms.